MattB17/ComputerNetworks/terminology.md

 * **AQM algorithm:** Active Queue Management algorithm
   * algorithm for packet-dropping or marking
 * **ARQ protocols:**  Automatic Repeat reQuest protocols
+* **AS:** Autonomous System
+  * Routers within the same AS all run the same routing algorithm and have information about each other
+* **ASN:** Autonomous System Number
+  * A globally unique number that identifies an AS

 ### B
 * **BIOS:** Basic Input/Output System